 It’s a fun way to cool off on a hot day if you’re looking for something other than the sand and salt water.
 With a number of twisty slides, a lazy river, a wave pool, and a massive kid water bucket play area, it’s definitely a good alternative when you’re sick of the beach and still want to cool down.

-Also at Daytona Lagoon are go-karts, arcade games, and small rides that’ll keep a family entertained.
+Also at Daytona Lagoon water park are go-karts, arcade games, and small rides that’ll keep a family entertained.

 Reptile Discovery Center